-Replacement windows and new window openings

-While guidance from Historic Environment Scotland encourages the retention and repair of existing windows and doors, it also acknowledges that in some circumstances it is necessary to replace them.
+Replacement windows and new window openings While guidance from Historic Environment Scotland encourages the retention and repair of existing windows and doors, it also acknowledges that in some circumstances it is necessary to replace them.
 In this instance, the existing single glazed frames have reached the end of their working life.

-The replacement windows and doors would be timber framed, double glazed units that closely mirror the style, opening mechanism and colour of the existing frames.
-This work would therefore have no impact on the character of the building and would help protect its fabric.
+The replacement windows and door would be timber framed, double glazed units that closely mirror the style, opening mechanism and colour of the existing frames.
+This work would therefore have minimal impact on the character of the Conservation Area.